 Some people can’t use credit cards responsibly even if they understand how to.
 For those people, credit cards are a bad thing.
 For the rest of us, used responsibly, they are nothing to be afraid of.

-Closing Cards: People think that if you close a credit card you have paid off or are not using that it improves your score.
+People think that if you close a credit card you have paid off or are not using that it improves your score.
 It does the opposite.
 It changes your utilization and length of history if it’s one of your older cards.
-Leave it open and use it occasionally like we described above.
+Leave it open and use it occasionally as we described above.

-Carry a Balance: I don’t know where this one started but it refuses to die.
+I don’t know where this one started, but it refuses to die.
 If you leave a small balance on your credit card, it improves your score.
 This is blatantly untrue.
-You will be charged interest on the unpaid balance and it hurts your utilization.
+You will be charged interest on the unpaid balance, and it hurts your utilization.

 Nothing to Fear